WHUR-FM: History

-The station began operations in August 1939 as experimental FM station W3XO, on 43.2 MHz in the original FM band.
+The station began operations in August 1939, as experimental FM station W3XO, on 43.2 MHz in the original FM band.
 It was founded by Jansky & Bailey, a local Washington firm headed by consulting radio engineers C. M. Jansky and Stuart Bailey.
-In October 1945 W3XO was sold to WINX Broadcasting Company for $75,000.
+In October 1945, W3XO was sold to WINX Broadcasting Company for $75,000.
 This company also operated WINX (1340 AM), and was owned by the Washington Post newspaper.

 In May 1940, the Federal Communications Commission (FCC) had announced the establishment, effective January 1, 1941, of an FM band operating on 40 channels spanning 42–50 MHz.
-However, as of 1945 there were no commercial FM stations in the Washington area, with the only local FM broadcasters consisting of two experimental authorizations: W3XO, plus Everett L. Dillard's W3XL.
+However, as of 1945, there were no commercial FM stations in the Washington area, with the only local FM broadcasters consisting of two experimental authorizations: W3XO, plus Everett L. Dillard's W3XL.
 In November 1945, the WINX Broadcasting Company filed an application to convert W3XO into the Washington-area's first commercial station.
 The application was granted the following August, and assigned the call letters WINX-FM.

 WINX-FM started regular broadcasting in September 1946, with a daily schedule from 9:00 a.m. to 11:15 p.m., mostly duplicating the programming of WINX.
 The FCC was in the process of reassigning the original FM band frequencies to other services, and ordered existing stations to move to a new band from 88 to 106 MHz, which was later expanded to 88–108 MHz.
 During a transition period from the original FM "low band" to the new "high band", some stations broadcast simultaneously on their old and new frequencies.
 Thus, initially WINX-FM transmitted on both 43.2 and 92.9 MHz.
-In July 1946 the FCC directed that FM stations currently operating on 42-44 MHz would have to move to new frequencies by the end of the year, and the station received a temporary authorization to transmit on 44.7 MHz.
+In July 1946, the FCC directed that FM stations currently operating on 42-44 MHz would have to move to new frequencies by the end of the year, and the station received a temporary authorization to transmit on 44.7 MHz.
 In 1947, WINX-FM was reassigned to 96.3 MHz.

 WINX-FM had the slogan "Sounds like Washington", to reflect the station's local ownership, which is still in use today.
 In 1949, the Post sold the AM station, WINX, and purchased WTOP (1500 AM).
 At this point WINX-FM's call letters were changed to WTOP-FM.

+By 1970, WTOP-FM was playing pop music with large parts of the day spent simulcasting all-news WTOP.
+In December, the Post announced it would donate the station to Howard University.
+Howard had failed several months prior in its attempt to secure the last vacant FM allocation in the Washington market, 89.3 FM (now WPFW).
+University president James E. Cheek said in a statement that "we consider this a major step forward for Howard University in its determination to advance the role of black citizens toward a better America in the years ahead."